SylviaOne/Repo-hub/README.md

-## How do locomotives know where they're going?
-Lots of training
+## Why was it called the dark ages?
+Because of all the knights.